-I highly recommend reading Lily Nichols’ book, Real Food for Pregnancy.
-She has done an incredible amount of research on optimal foods for fertility and during pregnancy.
-She discusses key nutrients for fertility and foods that build a healthy baby.
+I highly recommend reading Lily Nichols’ book, Real Food for Fertility.
+She has done an incredible amount of research on optimal foods for fertility and during pregnancy (see her previous book Real Food for Pregnancy).
+The book is over 500 pages!
+She discusses key nutrients for fertility and foods that build a healthy baby and shares research-backed information on common fertility challenges.
 She also discusses nutrients that may be lacking if you follow a vegetarian or vegan diet.
+Finally, her co-author shares information on fertility awareness and things the male partner can do to optimize sperm quality.
 Her blog is also an amazing resource if you want to dive deeper into prenatal nutrition.

 Pro tip #1: if your budget allows, prioritize grass-fed meats, wild-caught fish like salmon, organic and grass-fed dairy, and organic veggies and fruits.
 These are all extremely nutrient-dense foods which support fertility and help to build a healthy baby.
 If you are sensitive to dairy, try A2 dairy as it can be easier to digest.
-For cooking oils, use olive oil, avocado oil, grass-fed butter and ghee, coconut oil, and meat tallows (i.e., bacon grease).
+For cooking oils, use olive oil, avocado oil, grass-fed butter and ghee, coconut oil, and meat tallows.

 Pro tip #2: Fat is your friend but make them nutrient-dense fats.
 Embrace full-fat dairy, meats, butter, avocado, and oils (see recommended oils above).
 Avoid trans fats and hydrogenated oils at all costs.

 Two foods that are highly nutrient-dense and super important for creating a healthy baby: eggs and liver.
 If liver isn’t already part of your diet and you are averse to trying it (it’s a strong flavor!), you can start with a desiccated liver supplement.